You have serious training goals, and you know you have to work hard to get there (that marathon isn’t gonna run itself!).

 Well, you should do both of course!

 At first glance they seem like incompatible attitudes, but when you look deeper you’ll see that they are intertwined.

 A goal mindset is in the micro, a laser beam focus of what you want out of your training in the short term.
 What do you want right now?
 What is it that can’t happen soon enough?
 Whereas your long term, rest-of-your-life attitude should be one of continuous learning and play.

-A goal in-and-of itself is not a bad thing, it’s the extreme focus on it to the detriment of everything else that will tear you down.
+Goals in-and-of themselves are not bad, of course, but the extreme focus on those goals to the detriment of everything else will tear you down.